hidekiyamamoto/mini-linux-standalone/README.md

 All of the standalone.io iso are made to live boot, automatically login and then load a script in the usb key itself, that can be customized without remastering the iso.

-All the standalone.io iso , compared to ubuntu-minim-remix, have the following packages installed. software-properties-common and ssmtp installed, plus the universe repo has been enabed.
+All the standalone.io iso , compared to ubuntu-mini-remix, have the following packages installed. software-properties-common and ssmtp installed, plus the universe repo has been enabed.

 The only thing that differs between the flavors is the set of preinstalled packages.